Best Things to Do in BRUSSELS, the Capital of Europe

 Place de la Bourse

-Walking down the Rue au Beurre, you get to the Grand Place’s little sister, the Place de la Bourse or Beursplein.
+Strolling down the Rue au Beurre on the square’s northeastern corner, you get to the Grand Place’s little sister, the Place de la Bourse or Beursplein.
 This is the second most important square in Brussels.

 Guide Capital Europe Brussels: Place de la Bourse Brussels